dimalypai/mil-masters-thesis-chalmers/docs/report/08_Conclusions.md

 lot of interesting monads.
 What comes to mind as the most relevant to MIL are Backtracking \cite{BacktrackingM} and Par monad \cite{ParMonad}.
-The first one could be used to express, for example, logic programming languages and the second one could provide a way to support parallelism in the IR.
+The first one could be used to express, for example, logic programming languages and the second one could provide a way to support parallelism in the IL.

 Another related track can be to try bringing laziness into MIL.
 One of the ways of doing it might be to incorporate ideas from \cite{BridgingTheGulf}, e.g.